yuede/yuede.github.io/_pages/about.md

 [Jun.
 2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by <strong>DOE VFP program</strong>!
 Thanks DOE!
 Tennessee is astonishingly beautiful!

 [Jun.
 2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
-Congrats to Wang and our collaborators!
-Congrats to Wang for winning IEEE TCHPC Travel Award ($1,325)!
+Congrats to Wang and our collaborators! &rarr; Congrats to Wang for winning IEEE TCHPC Travel Award ($1,325)!

 [Jun.
 2023] : Our Tango paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
 Congrats to Shiyang and our collaborators!